 Investment funds that are managed in relation to a benchmark index are funds in which a benchmark index either plays a role in (i) the explicit or implicit definition of the portfolio composition of the fund and/or in (ii) the performance objectives and measures of this fund.
-In both cases, the Company follows an active management approach in managing the Master Fund, i.e. the benchmark index is neither tracked nor replicated.
+In both cases, the Company follows an active management approach in managing the fund, i.e. the benchmark index is neither tracked nor replicated.
 In doing so, the fund management aims to outperform the benchmark index.
 The fund management bases its asset selection and weighting decisions on the investment process, with assets being potentially over- or underweighted compared to corresponding securities included in the benchmark index.
-The fund management may also decide not to purchase certain benchmark index.
-The composition and weighting of the Master Fund's assets and the performance of the Master Fund may therefore differ substantially and even completely - whether positive or negative - from the composition and weighting of the corresponding securities included in the benchmark index.
-The composition and weighting of the Master Fund's assets is not based on the benchmark index or on any other benchmark index.
-The composition and weighting of the Master Fund's assets is not based on the benchmark index or on any other benchmark index.
-As a result of the active management approach, the performance of the Master Fund may differ from the performance of the benchmark index.
+The fund management may also decide not to purchase certain benchmark index securities for the fund, or to purchase completely different securities for the fund than those included in the benchmark index.
+The composition and weighting of the fund's assets and the performance of the fund may therefore differ substantially and even completely - whether positive or negative - from the composition and weighting of the corresponding securities included in the benchmark index.
+The composition and weighting of the fund's assets is not based on the benchmark index or on any other benchmark.
+As a result of the active management approach, the performance of the fund may differ from the performance of the benchmark index.

-When selecting and weighting the Master Fund's assets, the fund management will deviate substantially from the securities included in the Master Fund's benchmark index, as well as their corresponding weightings.
-The above-mentioned fund management flexibility thus defines the extent to which the Master Fund's performance may substantially exceed or fall short of the performance of the benchmark index.
+When selecting and weighting the fund's assets, the fund management will deviate significantly from the securities included in the fund's benchmark index, as well as their corresponding weightings.
+The above-mentioned fund management flexibility thus defines the extent to which the fund's performance may significantly exceed or fall short of the performance of the benchmark index.

-If a unit class of the Master Fund is hedged against a specific currency, the respective benchmark index of the Master Fund and/or the unit class in question is also hedged against this currency.
-If the Master Fund's benchmark index and/or the unit class in question is an interest rate, a hedged unit class of this fund may use a suitable alternative interest rate for the hedged currency, with a suitable term.
+If a unit class of the fund is hedged against a specific currency, the respective benchmark index of the fund and/or the unit class in question is also hedged against this currency.
+If the fund's benchmark index and/or the unit class in question is an interest rate, a hedged unit class of this fund may use a suitable alternative interest rate for the hedged currency, with a suitable term.